 If you were to buy 1000 shares of Reliance Industries in the market, it will cost you nearly Rs.10 lakh to take delivery of that stock.
 Suppose, you did not have that kind of money, what can you do?
 That is where margin trading and margin funding come in handy.
 So, what is margin trading and what are the risks associated with margin trading.
 Why should trading on margin be avoided or at least the risk should be managed very efficiently.
 Before we get into the discussion on margin trading, you need to remember that there are two kinds of margin trading that exist in the market.
 Both are different and you need to understand the risks involved in them separately.
+Before getting into those clarifications, you need to grasp some more basic knowledge on margin trading.

 This is the most common form of margin trading that most of us indulge in.
 In the above case, if the trader wants to buy Reliance only for intraday trading purpose then he need not bring in the full money.
 Brokers will typically give you margin up to 4-5 times your margin money based on the volatility of the stock and the risk involved.
 So in the above case, you can buy 1000 shares of Reliance for intraday by putting in a margin of around Rs.2.50 lakh.
 With that margin you will be allowed to purchase 1000 shares of RIL strictly for intraday purposes.
 To avail this intraday trading margin, you need to clearly specify that you only want to buy the stock for intraday.
 In fact, if you also put a stop loss and profit target at the time of placing the order then it becomes a cover order/bracket order and can give a still higher margin.
 The condition is that these intraday trades must be closed out intraday.
 Normally, brokers run their open position MIS at around 3.00 pm and if the trader does not close the intraday position by 3.10 pm then the broker’s online RMS will close the position.